 Ads Manager is a free Page and ad management tool from Facebook that is optimized for use in Google Chrome.
 The benefits of using Power Editor include optimized bidding, easy to use custom audiences (see ‘remarketing’, below), more accurate device targeting and a central image library for your adverts.

 This one’s not for everyone, but adding a few symbols to your LinkedIn profile can really help it stand out from the crowd.
 You don’t want to overdo it, but putting arrows or bullet points next to your core skills or abilities can point potential clients to what you want them to read.

 5. Use LinkedIn for SEO

 This is a cheeky one, but by customizing the website links from your LinkedIn Profile to your website, you can add valuable back-links to your site.

-When you add your website LinkedIn uses the default text ‘my website’, but you can change this text to whatever you want – for example, marketing agency – giving your website a little SEO boost.
+When you add your website LinkedIn uses the default text ‘my website’, but you can change this text to whatever you want – for example, a marketing agency – giving your website a little SEO boost.
 To do this, edit your Contact Details and select ‘Other’ for the website, then edit the description text.